Local workers - Method of travel to work - All industries

 |Gunnedah Shire - All industries||2016||2011||Change|

-In 2016, there were 36 people in the who caught public transport to work (train, bus, tram or ferry) in Gunnedah Shire, compared with 3,589 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 36 people who caught public transport to work (train, bus, tram or ferry) in the Gunnedah Shire, compared with 3,604 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the in the Gunnedah Shire in 2016 compared to the Administrative and Support Services workforce within Gunnedah Shire shows that 0.7% used public transport, while 73.8% used a private vehicle, compared with 2.6% and 78.6% respectively in the Administrative and Support Services workforce within Gunnedah Shire.
+Analysis of the method of travel to work in the Gunnedah Shire in 2016 compared to the Administrative and Support Services workforce within the Gunnedah Shire shows that 0.7% used public transport, while 74.1% used a private vehicle, compared with 2.6% and 78.6% respectively in the Administrative and Support Services workforce within the Gunnedah Shire.

 The major differences between the method of travel to work of the workforce in the Gunnedah Shire and the Administrative and Support Services workforce were: